ajure2009/ajure2009/README.md

 - 👋 Hi, I’m @ajure2009
-- 👀 I’m interested in ...
+- 👀 I’m interested in FNF mods
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to do everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me ...
+- 📫 How to reach me adriavilla@escolasimeorabasa.net
+-

 <!---
 ajure2009/ajure2009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.